BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### What is Cloud Computing?

-cloud service: servers, sotrage, database, networking, software, analytics, intelligence.
+cloud service: servers, storage, database, networking, software, analytics, intelligence.

 pay only for the services used, and have them being managed. we can also easily scale if the requirements change.